Lawqup/rust-nn/README.md

 }
 ```

-To make the optimzer display graph the error at each epoch, you can do this:
+To make the optimizer display graph the error at each epoch, you can do this:

 ```Rust
 optim.train_gui<NNGui>(&mut net, &inputs, &targets);
 ```

-Here, `NNGui` is a predefined struct implementing the `Visualizer` trait that allows the optimzer to spawn and asynchronously update a GUI (meaning performance shouldn't be affected).
+Here, `NNGui` is a predefined struct implementing the `Visualizer` trait that allows the optimizer to spawn and asynchronously update a GUI (meaning performance shouldn't be affected).